Contact

 Biography

-Wendy Alexander is Vice-Principal (International), a Professor of International Education leads the University's international strategy and is a member of the University Executive.
-Her responsibilities include strategic leadership of the University’s global engagement strategy.
-She has championed growth in international students, new international collaborations and the role of edtech in international student recruitment.
-She has nurtured international alumni ambassadors, pioneered a Humanitarian Scholars programme, Chairs the board of International College Dundee and was instrumental in the establishment of the School of Business.
+Wendy Alexander is Vice-Principal (International), a Professor of International Education and leads the University's international and global engagement strategy and is a member of the University Executive.
+She leads the universities transnational education activity, pioneered a Humanitarian Scholars programme, Chairs the board of International College Dundee and was instrumental in the establishment of the School of Business.
 She represents the University, and the sector, at the highest levels of Government, industry, higher education, in the UK and internationally.

-Previously at London Business School (LBS), she managed their degree programmes globally.
-Wendy also spent over a decade in government and public service.
+Wendy also spent over a decade in government and elected office.
 She served in the first three Scottish Cabinets, including as Minister for Further and Higher Education, holding the Enterprise and Lifelong Learning, Transport and Communities portfolios and also served as Scottish Labour Leader in the Scottish Parliament.
-Prior to that she worked in international strategy consultancy with Booz & Co. in US, Europe and Asia.>

 Stories